marijnh/Eloquent-JavaScript/00_intro.md

 pages in the Netscape Navigator browser.
 The language has since been adopted by all other major graphical web browsers.
-It has made modern web applications possible—applications with which you can interact directly, without doing a page reload for every action.
-But it is also used in more traditional websites to provide various forms of interactivity and cleverness.
+It has made modern web applications possible—applications with which you can interact directly without doing a page reload for every action.
+JavaScript is also used in more traditional websites to provide various forms of interactivity and cleverness.